 Profile

-Natalia Mehlman Petrzela is Associate Professor of History, NSSR/Lang, and historian of contemporary American politics and culture.
-She is the author of, most recently, Fit Nation: The Gains and Pains of America's Exercise Obsession (University of Chicago Press, 2023), which is currently in development as a documentary.
-She is a columnist for MSNBC Opinion and a frequent media guest expert, public speaker, and contributor to outlets, including The New York Times and Washington Post.
-A former K-12 teacher, Petrzela is currently the lead scholar on the New York City Department of Education’s Jewish American Hidden Voices curriculum, launching June 2025.
-She is co-producer and host of the podcast Welcome to Your Fantasy, from Pineapple Street Studios/Gimlet, cohost of the Past Present podcast, and host and Executive Producer of the BBC podcast, EXTREME.
+Natalia Mehlman Petrzela is Professor of History, NSSR/Lang, and historian of contemporary American politics and culture.
+She is the author of, most recently, Fit Nation: The Gains and Pains of America's Exercise Obsession (University of Chicago Press, 2023).
+She is a frequent media guest expert, public speaker, and contributor to outlets including The Wall Street Journal, The New York Times, The Chronicle of Higher Education, and MSNBC Opinion, where she is a columnist.
+A former K-12 teacher, Petrzela is currently the lead scholar on the New York City Department of Education’s Jewish American Hidden Voices curriculum, launching in Fall 2025.
+She co-produced and hosted the acclaimed podcast Welcome to Your Fantasy and the Past Present podcast, and was host and Executive Producer of the BBC podcast, EXTREME.
 She is working on two new books.
-One, A Thinking American’s Guide to the Classroom Culture Wars has earned her recognition as a Carnegie Corporation Fellow and a National Endowment for the Humanities Public Scholar.
+One, on the United States' classroom culture wars, has earned her recognition as a Carnegie Corporation Fellow and a National Endowment for the Humanities Public Scholar.
 The second is a history of Long Island’s East End, co-authored with historian Neil J. Young.
 She holds a BA from Columbia University and a PhD from Stanford University.

 Degrees Held